 Combine the sugar and Champagne vinegar in a small saucepan.
-Bring to a simmer over medium heat; cook until the sugar is fully dissolved and the mixture has thickened just slightly, 3 minutes.
-Remove from the heat and stir in the dried cranberries.
-Let sit for 10 minutes to plump the cranberries.
+Bring to a simmer over medium heat; cook until the sugar is fully dissolved and the mixture has thickened just slightly, 1 to 2 minutes.
+Add the cranberries and cook 1 minute more, then remove from the heat and let sit for 10 minutes to plump the cranberries.

 Meanwhile, on a rimmed baking sheet, combine the sliced Brussels sprouts, 2 tablespoons of the olive oil, 3/4 teaspoon of the salt, and the pepper flakes.
 Toss well to coat.
 Broil for 6 minutes, stirring halfway through and rotating the baking sheet as needed for even browning.
 Add the sprouts to a medium bowl and toss with the cranberry mixture while hot.
 Set aside for 5 minutes to let the flavors marry.